Insight-XR/Unity-SDK/README.md

 ```bash
 https://github.com/Insight-XR/Unity-sdk.git?path=src/InsightXRForUnity
 ```
+If you have forked it and wish to use the same.
+Replace Insight-XR with `your-github-id` in above url.
 ### Step 3: Import the Extra Assets

 As a Versatile XR framework, we shall be installing and using assets from the XR Interaction Toolkit Package.
 We shall be using their starter assets and VR device Simulator